Skip to main content

 AI-powered product2-3 core + 1 ML4-5 core + 2 MLML engineer from month 1

 The fatal mistake is hiring too many people too fast.
-Four productive developers who know the codebase will outship 8 developers still figuring out the onboarding docs.
-Instagram had 13 employees when Facebook acquired it for $1 billion.
-WhatsApp had 55 engineers serving 450 million users.
+Four productive developers who actually know the codebase will outship 8 who are still buried in the onboarding docs.
+Instagram had 13 employees when Facebook bought it for $1 billion.
+WhatsApp ran 55 engineers for 450 million users.
+Headcount was never the moat.

 Start with 2-3 developers.
 Prove velocity.
-Measure output in features shipped, not headcount.
-Scale to 5-6 by month 6 once you've confirmed product-market fit — or at least strong early signals from paying users.
+Measure output in features shipped, not seats filled.
+Then scale to 5-6 around month 6, once product-market fit is real, or at least once paying users are giving you strong early signals.

-The team structure that works: a CTO or senior tech lead in-house (owns architecture, makes technical bets, runs hiring) plus an augmented execution team (ships features in React or Flutter, writes tests in Jest or Cypress, handles deployments via Docker and Vercel).
-Never outsource architecture decisions.
-The person deciding your tech stack — whether it's Next.js vs Remix, PostgreSQL vs MongoDB, or AWS vs GCP — needs skin in the game.
+Here's the structure that holds up.
+A CTO or senior tech lead, in-house, who owns architecture, makes the technical bets, and runs hiring.
+Around them sits a build-partner execution team that ships features in React or Flutter, writes the tests in Jest or Cypress, and pushes deployments through Docker and Vercel.
+Never hand off architecture decisions.
+Whoever picks your stack, Next.js or Remix, PostgreSQL or MongoDB, AWS or GCP, needs skin in the game.
+Full stop.

 Should a Startup Hire In-House or Use Staff Augmentation?

 Deloitte's 2025 Global Outsourcing Survey reports that 76% of tech companies use some form of external engineering talent.
-The question isn't whether — it's when and for whom.
-Here's the math that most founders skip:
+So the question was never whether to.
+It's when, and for which roles.
+Here's the math most founders skip right past:

-Hiring 1 senior developer in-house (US): $30K recruiting agency fee + $180K salary + $45K benefits + $5K equipment = $260K in year 1.
-Timeline: 3-6 months to hire, 2 months to fully productive.
-That's 5-8 months before you see real output.
-And if the hire doesn't work out, you've burned $100K+ with nothing to show for it.
+Hiring 1 senior developer in-house (US): $30K recruiting fee, $180K salary, $45K benefits, $5K equipment.
+Call it $260K in year 1.
+The timeline is 3-6 months to hire and another 2 to get fully productive.
+So 5-8 months before you see real output.
+And if the hire doesn't stick, you've burned $100K+ with nothing shipped.

-Augmenting 1 senior developer: $0 recruiting + $60-84K/year ($5-7K/month) + $0 benefits.
-Starts in 1 week.
-Productive within 2 weeks.
-If the fit is wrong, swap in a replacement within days, not months.
-See our staff augmentation model for how this works.
+Adding 1 senior developer through a build partner: $0 recruiting, $60-84K/year ($5-7K/month), $0 benefits.
+Starts in a week.
+Productive inside two.
+If the fit is wrong, you swap in a replacement in days, not months.
+Our dedicated-team model works exactly this way.

-When to hire in-house: Your CTO (always — this person needs equity and long-term commitment).
-Your principal architect (if you've raised $15M+).
-Anyone who needs deep domain knowledge that takes years to build — healthcare compliance specialists, fintech security experts.
+When to hire in-house: Your CTO, always.
+That person needs equity and a long-term stake.
+Your principal architect too, once you've raised $15M or more.
+And anyone whose value comes from deep domain knowledge that takes years to build.
+Think healthcare compliance specialists.
+Or fintech security experts.

-When to augment: Feature execution.
-Scaling capacity during sprints.
-Specific tech skills you need for 6-12 months (Flutter, React, AI/ML integration).
-Anything where speed matters more than permanence.
+When to build with a partner team: Feature execution.
+Extra capacity during heavy sprints.
+Specific skills you need for a 6-12 month stretch, like Flutter, React, or AI/ML integration.
+Basically anywhere speed matters more than permanence.

 What Are the 3 Mistakes That Burn Through Budget in 8 Months?

-The Startup Genome Report analyzed 3,200+ startups and found that 74% of high-growth startups fail due to premature scaling.
-After working with 50+ funded companies, we see the same three budget killers over and over.
+The Startup Genome Report dug into 3,200+ startups and found 74% of high-growth startups fail because they scaled prematurely.
+After 50+ funded companies of our own, our team keeps running into the same three budget killers.

 Mistake 1: Hiring a 6-person team before product-market fit.
 You don't need 6 developers to test a hypothesis.
 You need 2-3 who can ship an MVP in 8-12 weeks.
-Every developer you add before you have paying users is burning capital on assumptions.
-Build with a small team until real users are paying real money.
+Every developer you add before you have paying users is spending capital on a guess.
+Stay small until real users are handing over real money.
 Then scale.

 Mistake 2: Building everything from scratch.
-One client spent $80K building a custom authentication system.
-Supabase Auth costs $0 for the first 50K monthly active users.
-Another spent $40K on a custom deployment pipeline when GitHub Actions provides CI/CD out of the box.
-Use Stripe for payments ($0 upfront), Supabase for backend ($25/month to start), Vercel for hosting ($20/month), and Sentry for error tracking ($26/month).
-Tools like Clerk handle auth, Resend handles transactional email, Upstash provides serverless Redis, and Firebase covers push notifications.
-Save $50-100K in year 1 by not reinventing solved problems.
+One client dropped $80K on a custom authentication system.
+Supabase Auth is $0 for the first 50K monthly active users.
+Another burned $40K on a custom deployment pipeline when GitHub Actions ships CI/CD out of the box.
+Reach for the boring, solved stuff instead.
+Stripe for payments ($0 upfront).
+Supabase for backend ($25/month to start).
+Vercel for hosting ($20/month).
+Sentry for error tracking ($26/month).
+Clerk handles your auth, Resend your transactional email, Upstash your serverless Redis, Firebase your push notifications.
+Not reinventing any of it saves $50-100K in year 1.

 Mistake 3: Zero budget for pivots.
-The Startup Genome report found that 67% of successful startups pivoted at least once.
-If your budget is 100% allocated to Plan A, there's nothing left for Plan B. We recommend keeping 10% as a contingency line item.
-On a $450K budget, that's $45K — enough to fund a 6-week pivot sprint.
+The Startup Genome report found 67% of successful startups pivoted at least once.
+Allocate 100% to Plan A and there's nothing left for Plan B. So keep 10% as a contingency line item.
+On a $450K budget that's $45K, enough to fund a 6-week pivot sprint.

-The counter-examples are telling.
-Startups that succeeded spent less, shipped faster, and iterated based on user data instead of founder intuition.
-One client raised $3M seed, spent $210K on engineering in year 1, and reached 15K users before needing more capital.
+The counter-examples tell the whole story.
+The startups that made it spent less and shipped faster, and they iterated on actual user data instead of founder gut feel.
+One client raised a $3M seed, put $210K into engineering in year 1, and hit 15K users before they needed another dollar of capital.

 How Do You Stretch Your Engineering Budget to 18 Months?

 CB Insights reports that 38% of startups fail because they run out of cash.
-Engineering is usually the biggest line item.
-Here are three patterns we've seen work to extend runway without cutting output.
+And engineering is usually the biggest line item draining the account.
+Three patterns we've watched stretch runway without cutting output:

-Pattern 1: Ship the MVP with an augmented team, then hire in-house for Phase 2.
-Build your first product in 10-14 weeks with 2-3 augmented developers for $30-50K.
-Validate with real users.
-Collect data on what features matter and what doesn't.
-THEN make expensive long-term hires based on evidence, not guesses.
-This buys you 6 months of validated learning before committing $200K+ to salaries.
+Pattern 1: Ship the MVP with a partner team, then hire in-house for Phase 2.
+Build the first product in 10-14 weeks with 2-3 partner developers for $30-50K.
+Put it in front of real users.
+Watch which features matter and which ones nobody touches.
+Then, and only then, make the expensive long-term hires off evidence instead of guesses.
+You buy yourself 6 months of validated learning before you commit $200K+ to salaries.

-Pattern 2: Use the modern BaaS stack.
-Supabase (database + auth + storage) + Vercel (hosting + edge functions) + Stripe (payments) + Sentry (error tracking) + Linear (project management).
-Total: under $200/month for an early-stage product.
-Compare that to a custom AWS setup with RDS, EC2, S3, CloudFront, Cognito — that runs $2,000-$5,000/month before you've written a line of business logic.
+Pattern 2: Lean on the modern BaaS stack.
+Supabase for database, auth, and storage.
+Vercel for hosting and edge functions.
+Stripe for payments.
+Sentry for error tracking.
+Linear for project management.
+All in, that's under $200 a month for an early-stage product.
+A custom AWS setup running RDS, EC2, S3, CloudFront, and Cognito will cost you $2,000-$5,000 a month before you've written a single line of business logic.
 The modern stack cuts infrastructure costs by 60-70%.

-Pattern 3: Invest in CI/CD and automated testing from month 2.
-Costs $10-15K to set up properly — GitHub Actions, automated test suites, staging environments, preview deployments.
-Saves $50K+ over 12 months by catching bugs before they hit production, reducing manual QA time by 70%, and making deployments take 5 minutes instead of 2 hours.
+Pattern 3: Stand up CI/CD and automated testing from month 2.
+Done right, setup runs $10-15K.
+GitHub Actions, automated test suites, staging environments, preview deployments.
+Over 12 months that saves you $50K and then some.
+It catches bugs before they reach production, knocks manual QA time down by 70%, and turns deployments from a 2-hour chore into a 5-minute one.

-Real example: a client raised $3M seed round.
-Spent $210K on engineering in year 1 — two augmented developers plus the modern BaaS stack.
-Reached 15K users and raised their Series A before needing to expand the engineering team.
-That's what disciplined spending looks like.
+Real example.
+A client raised a $3M seed round.
+They put $210K into engineering in year 1, two partner developers plus the modern BaaS stack, and that was it.
+They hit 15K users and closed their Series A before they ever needed to grow the engineering team.
+That's disciplined spending in practice.

-The startups that make their engineering budget last are the ones that start small, validate fast, and scale with data.
-We help with the 'scale' part — 48 hours to your first developer, paid trial week, cancel anytime.
+The startups that make the budget last all do the same thing.
+They start small, they validate fast, and they scale on data, not vibes.
+We handle the 'scale' part for you.
+We scope and start in days, run a paid pilot sprint, and you can scale back down anytime.
 Talk to us about your engineering plan.

 FAQ